Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: -decorated 2-ribbons:

 Now provided the PL 2-ribbon $\,_{B_0}P_{B_1}$ intersects the middle slice $D^3\times\{1/2\}$ transversally at a graph $B_{1/2}$, such that $P_1=P\cap(D^3\times[0,1/2])$ and $P_2= P\cap (D^3\times[1/2,1])$ remain 2d simple polyhedra, then we have

-This can be done for any PL 2-ribbon, since we can apply a PL diffeomorphism which slides a neighborhood of the trisection vertex away from the middle slice,\footnote{The reason we have to do this is because the graphs above and below the central trisection neighborhood are not PL homeomorphic; see the right-hand side of fig. \ref{fig:interchanger}.} and apply a PL homeomorphism if necessary to ensure that it intersects $P$ transversally.
+This can be done for any PL 2-ribbon, since we can apply a PL homeomorphism which slides a neighbourhood of the trisection vertex away from the middle slice,\footnote{The reason we have to do this is because the graphs above and below the central trisection neighbourhood are not PL homeomorphic; see the right-hand side of fig. \ref{fig:interchanger}.} and apply a PL homeomorphism if necessary to ensure that it intersects $P$ transversally.

 \begin{proposition} For each $\,_{B_0}P_{B_1}\coprod \,_{B_0'}P'_{B_1'} \in \operatorname{PLRib}_{2+\epsilon}'(D^4)$, we have

 \end{proposition}

 However, as opposed to the usual 3d embedded ribbon category, the boundary slabs come with embedded 1-simplicial complexes $B$, instead of points.
 These complexes have more structure --- namely they can be pasted together along certain junctions.
 The composition along the boundary graphs will give rise to a {monoidal structure} which is \textit{not} just given by the disjoint union in general.
 Let us describe this in the following.